 These are your options for spending money in Costa Rica

 Using a credit card

-Many establishments, such as restaurants, hotels, bars and shops, in San José and the other large cities take credit cards.
-Just be sure to use a card without foreign transaction fees and ask about hidden fees.
+Many establishments, such as restaurants, hotels, bars and shops, in San José and other large cities take credit cards.
+But be sure to use a card without foreign transaction fees and ask about hidden fees.
 Travel credit cards, for example, don’t charge foreign transaction fees, and many offer travel insurance, purchase protection or rental car insurance as part of their many benefits.

 Using a debit card

 Debit cards work best for cash withdrawals.
-Most debit cards come with foreign transaction fees of up to 3% of each transaction, but there are debit cards without foreign transaction fees or ATM withdrawal fees.
+Most debit cards come with foreign transaction fees of up to 3% of each transaction.
+However, there are debit cards without foreign transaction fees or ATM withdrawal fees.

 Using a prepaid travel card

 If you want to take a debit card that’s not linked to your bank account, a prepaid travel card could be an alternative.
 The travel card comes with more fees but could be worth it for extra security if your card is lost or stolen.